opentelekomcloud/docs-next/docs/blueprints/by-use-case/sovereignty/opendesk/3_deploy-opendesk-on-cce.md

 :::
 ---

-## Configure Environment Variables
+## Configuring Environment Variables

-Clone the blueprints repository and navigate to the production environment directory:
+Clone the blueprints repository and navigate to the **production** environment directory:

 ```bash
 git clone https://github.com/opentelekomcloud-blueprints/opendesk.git
 cd opendesk/helmfile/environments/prod
 ```

-All credentials — database passwords, Redis password, and OBS access keys — flow into the deployment through a **single environment file** that is sourced before running both the bootstrap script and `helmfile apply`.
+All credentials, including database passwords, the Redis password, and OBS access keys, are provided to the deployment through a single environment file.
+This file is sourced before executing both the bootstrap script and `helmfile apply`.

-### Create the env file
+### Creating the `env` file

 ```bash
 cp files/bootstrap-external.env.example files/bootstrap-external.env
 ```

-### Fill in Environment Variables
+### Filling in the Environment Variables

-Open `files/bootstrap-external.env` and fill in every value:
+Open the file **files/bootstrap-external.env** and populate all required values accordingly:

 ```bash title="helmfile/environments/prod/files/bootstrap-external.env"
 # Kubernetes namespace where openDesk is deployed